malcolm-kee/kl-react/README.md

 - Page contains all the speakers and past events and CTA to join the meetup group
 - Customize landing page if there is upcoming events
 - Submit to talk in future meetup
-- TODO: List of previous talks
+- List of previous talks
 - TODO: Allow voting on topics

 ## Changing details